lagoproject/DMP/rights/lagoCommonRightsTechAnnex.1.1.md

 ---

 ## TECHNICAL APPENDIX: how to linking this document
+{: .no_toc }

 As stated above, the ["LAGO Data and Metadata Releases, Rights and Disclaimer 1.1" document](/rights/lagoCommonRights.1.1/) unifies the rights, disclaimers and acknolegmentes for the LAGO data and metadata 1.1 main release.

 To accomplish the linked-data requirements, the aforementioned document has associated metatada in:
 - a JSON-LD file [lagoCommonRights.1.1.jsonld](./lagoCommonRights.1.1.jsonld)
 - a block ```<script type="application/ld+json">```, which shows the later JSON-LD in the ```<head>``` section of this HTML page.

+There are several ways to perform linking, described in this technical appendix.

 - TOC
 {:toc}